MEDICAL SCHOOL INTERVIEW GUIDE — MEDICAL SCHOOLS — INDIVIDUAL MEDICAL SCHOOLS

 Teaching Overview

-The curriculum at Lincoln Medical School is delivered using a range of teaching methods, including:
+Currently, the curriculum at Lincoln Medical School is delivered using a range of teaching methods, including:

 • Case-based learning